Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Practical implementation

-If one applies this method to form a feasible CI based on matching estimators, one can determine the number of matches $M$ that leads to the shortest CI (or smallest \RMSE) as in Steps 2 and 3 of the procedure, with $M$ playing the role of $\delta$.
-In our application, we compare the length of the resulting CIs to those of the optimal FLCIs.
-Although \Cref{match_optimality_thm} implies the matching estimator with a single match is suboptimal unless $C$ is large enough, we find that, in our application, the efficiency loss is modest.
+If one applies this method to form a feasible \ac{CI} based on matching estimators, one can determine the number of matches $M$ that leads to the shortest \ac{CI} (or smallest \ac{RMSE}) as in Steps 2 and 3 of the procedure, with $M$ playing the role of $\delta$.
+In our application, we compare the length of the resulting \acp{CI} to those of the optimal \acp{FLCI}.
+Although \Cref{match_optimality_thm} implies the matching estimator with a single match is suboptimal unless $C$ is large enough, we find that, in our application, the efficiency loss is modest. \end{remark}